 Anyone who has ever owned a car knows that automobile insurance is expensive.
-A survey conducted by the National Association of Insurance Commissioners found that in 2000 the average annual premium for each car was $785.80 (that includes liability, collision, and comprehensive coverages).
+A 2017 survey conducted by the National Association of Insurance Commissioners found that the average annual premium for each car was $857.44 (that includes liability, collision, and comprehensive coverages).
 Understanding auto insurance is the first step towards ensuring that you have the right coverage at the best price.

 The cost of your individual coverage depends on many factors — factors that the insurance company calls Risks.
 The lower risk you represent to the insurer, the lower your insurance will cost.
 The cost of your insurance will be impacted significantly by the type of car or truck you buy.
 A few of the factors that impact your risk include: